 This is the only style of dog doorbell that isn’t permanently fixed to the wall.
 This makes the PoochieBells a popular option for renters and those who don’t want to damage walls.

 This dog doorbell is handmade right here in the USA.
-As you would expect, American-made dog toys) have exceptional quality.
+As you would expect from any American made product, this door bell is of exceptional quality.

 The four sleigh bells that hang from the ribbon are the perfect example of this.
 Free from lead, these bells chime the loudest of any hanging dog doorbell we tested.
 No matter where I was in the house, I could clearly hear my pup alerting me that she wanted to go outside.

 The Poochie Bells are one of the only hanging doorbells available in a wide range of patterns and colors.
 From cute pink paw prints (my favorite!) to solid colors, you are bound to find something to match your décor!

 The typical doorknob is mounted at 36 inches from the ground.
 At 26 inches in length, the ribbon on the PoochieBells sits 10 inches from the floor.

 This was long enough that even a small puppy could reach it.
 Mr. Cookie, our Chihuahua tester of 8-inches tall, could easily ring the lower bells.
 Be mindful that if your doorknob is higher and you have a tiny pup, you might need a longer hanging dog doorbell.
 Measure before buying!